JaredHermans/Hardware_Acceleration/HPS_Code/README.md

 Go to <quartus_project_dir>/software/spl_bsp and run "make clean" followed by "make uboot"

 **cmd_algorithm.c** C code for custom U-Boot command which reads data from AXI master and finishes the calculation of the normalized correlation algorithm.

+**Linux_Algorithm.c** C code for Linux environment which reads data from AXI master and finishes the calculation of the normalized correlation algorithm.